westonstearns/courses-stattleship-r-intro/chapter1.md

 You successfully called in data using the stattleshipR API.
 Let's have a look at the data.

-We have created a data frame 'all_variables' that contains a list of all the variables that were contained in the API call.
+We have created a data frame 'all_variables' for you that contains a list of all the variables that were contained in the API call.
 It has already been loaded into the environment.
 It has only one column titled `variables` that is the list of variable names.

 Print the list and then find out how long it is to get a sence of the size of the data you called.